 Catskill Waters is a snapshot of America—rapidly changing but remaining constant, and feeling out the balance in between, trying best to adapt while protecting what is sacred.

 Working like Water

 Catskill Waters is a collaboration among many players—a governmental agency, non-profits, artists, and citizens—each shaping and affecting the project.
 Our organizing principle is to stay fluid and responsive to the needs and wants of the community while being committed to the quality and integrity of our shared experience.
 Like water, we flow through our land, reflecting what’s around us, and transforming the landscape if ever so incrementally.

 There are many ways to participate in Catskill Waters: share your story, come to our events, join our network, or become a sponsor.

-Catskill Waters is a project of Forge Collective, an alliance of creators who produce community-based art projects.
+Catskill Waters is planned and operated by Forge Collective, an alliance of creators who produce community-based art projects.

 Catskill Waters is sponsored by Fractured Atlas, a 501(c)(3) public charity.
 Contributions for the purposes of Catskill Waters are tax-deductible to the extent permitted by law.

 Catskill Waters is made possible in part with funds from Rondout Neversink Stream Program, a project of Sullivan County Soil & Water Conservation District funded by New York City Department of Environmental Protection, and Ashokan Watershed Stream Management Program, a project of Cornell Cooperative Extension of Ulster County and the Ulster County Soil & Water Conservation District, funded by the New York City Department of Environmental Protection.